RVRX/grailedPriceHistory/docs/API Request Analysis/APIAnalysis.md

 * How to make a new HTTP POST/GET in Firefox (I've just been using "Edit and Resend")
 * What Language do I want to work this in now?
 I'm no longer really "Web-scraping" so Python might not be the answer.
 I am working with JSON responses, so JS might be the better approach?
 * More generic research on Algolia, see if I can't find anything interesting/useful
+* Does this work outside of a browser context?
+I'm doing some searching and it looks like some sites might be using cookies and tokens (also said headers, but i've got that covered) to secure a request.

 # Pseudo-Scraping of the API